Bobby (rapper): Early life

 Kim Ji-won was born on December 21, 1995, in Seoul, South Korea.
-In 2005, his family moved to Fairfax, Virginia, United States.
-There, he auditioned for YG Entertainment and later met Kim Jinwoo of Jinusean in New York.
-Bobby was officially recruited as a trainee under the label on January 10, 2011.
+In 2005, he and his family moved to Fairfax, Virginia, where he auditioned for YG Entertainment and later met Kim Jin-woo of Jinusean in New York City.
+In January 2011, he was signed as a trainee under the label.

 Career

-2013–2014: Career beginnings and pre-debut activities

 After over two years of training, Bobby participated in the 2013 survival show Win: Who Is Next? under Team B. He started using his stage name Bobby, named after his idol, Bob Marley.
 Because Team A won the program, Bobby continued training under YG Entertainment.
 In November 2013, while still a trainee, Bobby appeared in the music video for "Ringa Linga" by label-mate Taeyang of Big Bang alongside B.I and Jinhwan from Team B, Winner's Mino and Taehyun, and Blackpink's Lisa.

 In May 2014, together with B.I, Bobby competed on Mnet's Show Me The Money 3.
 He finished in first place under Team Illionaire, mentored by Dok2 and The Quiett.
 Throughout the show, Bobby released the singles "Go", "L4L (Lookin' for Luv)", "YGGR#HipHop", and "Guard Up and Bounce".
 Following the show's conclusion, he participated in Mix & Match, where filming began in midst of appearance of Show Me The Money.
 The show resulted in the debut of Team B, alongside trainee Jung Chan-woo, under the group name iKon.

 In October 2014, Bobby featured in Epik High's single "Born Hater" alongside Beenzino, Verbal Jint, B.I, and Mino, and in November 11, he featured in "I'm Different" by Hi Suhyun, a project unit composed of Lee Hi and Lee Su-hyun of Akdong Musician.
 In the same month, he also featured with Dok2 in Masta Wu's track "Come Here".
 He performed "Born Hater" with Epik High at the 2014 Mnet Asian Music Awards, also performing "Come Here" and his single "YGGR" together with Dok2, The Quiett and Masta Wu.
 He was featured on GQ Korea's 2014 Men of the Year list and on December 4, 2014, he appeared as a guest at GQ Party.

-2015–present: Debuts of iKon and MOBB and solo endeavors

-On September 15, 2015. iKon released the warm-up single "My Type", followed by lead singles "Rhythm Ta" and "Airplane".
+In September 2015, iKon released the warm-up single "My Type", followed by lead singles "Rhythm Ta" and "Airplane".
 On October 4, the group attended their first music show, SBS' Inkigayo, receiving their third win for "My Type".
 The group released their debut album on December 24, 2015.